Will Will

 Mutual Will:

 This will is generally opted for by a committed couple.
-The will ensures once one spouse dies, the other partner has no option other than accepting the terms of that will.
+It ensures once one spouse dies, the other partner has no option other than accepting the terms of that will.
 These are effective in passing the property to the couple’s children instead of a new spouse if any one of them remarries.
 Will attorney’s intervention is needed in formulating the mutual will as the situations turn complicated, as reported quite often.

 The Living Will: